JakobST1n/hoverbit-ble/README.md

 # HOVER:BIT Bluetooth Controller software
 This is software for controlling the HOVER:BIT kit with a progressive web app.

-The web app lives in the [controller](https://github.com/JakobST1n/hoverbit-ble/tree/controller) branch, you can access it [here](https://github.com/JakobST1n/hoverbit-ble).
+The web app lives in the [controller](https://github.com/JakobST1n/hoverbit-ble/tree/controller) branch, you can access it [here](http://jakobst1n.github.io/hoverbit-ble/).
 It works the best if you install it on your device, usually you should get a prompt to install it when accessing the site.

 ## Usage
 ### Flashing the micro:bit
-Get the last [hex file](https://github.com/JakobST1n/hoverbit-ble/releases/) for the Releases, and flash your micro:bit with this file.
+Get the last [hex file](https://github.com/JakobST1n/hoverbit-ble/releases/) from Releases, and flash your micro:bit with this file.
 To do this, plug the micro:bit into your computer.
 The micro:bit will then appear as a removable flash drive, then simply copy (drag-drop) the hex-file into the flash-drive folder.